Handling big emotions.

 What else can a parent do to help get kids school ready?
-After all, there’s more to kindergarten than just learning the ABC’s and 1,2,3’s.
+After all, there’s more to kindergarten than just learning the ABCs and 1-2-3s.
 Kindergarten is a very important time of social and emotional development.
 It’s a time to make friends and learn how to participate in a classroom full of other children.
 They have to listen to directions, wait their turn, sit quietly, pay attention, and share with others.
-These are big skills for little kids and you can help at home.
+These are big skills for little kids, and you can help at home.
 So take turns playing games, ask them politely to listen, and practice sharing.
 Kids won’t learn all of this the first time or overnight.
-Learning socials skills takes practice and a lot of patience.
+Learning social skills takes practice and a lot of patience.
 When kids learn how to get along with family and friends, they are more prepared to make new friends and get along with teachers and other adults.

 The “Power of Please!”

-There’s nothing cuter than a toddler trying to say “please” and instead it comes out “Peas Mommy!”
+There’s nothing cuter than a toddler trying to say “please,” and instead, it comes out “Peas, Mommy!”
 But understanding the importance of saying “please” and “thank you” shouldn’t be underestimated.
 When kids are taught manners at a young age, it is much easier for them to be courteous to others.
 Be sure to give gentle reminders because saying “Please and Thank you” requires lots of practice before either becomes a natural response.